microsoft/dotnet/Documentation/compatibility/workflow-designer-accessibility-4-8.md

 ### Change Description
 The Windows Workflow Foundation (WF) workflow designer is improving how it works with accessibility technologies.
 These improvements include the following changes:
 - Users using Narrator will see improvements in FlowSwitch case labels.
-- Users who choose High Contrast themes will see many improvements in the visibility of the Workflow Designer and its controls like better contrast ratios between elements and more noticeable selection boxes used for focus elements.
+- Users who choose High Contrast themes will see many improvements in the visibility of the Workflow Designer and its controls, like better contrast ratios between elements and more noticeable selection boxes used for focus elements.
 - Users using Narrator will see improvements in button descriptions.

 - [x] Quirked